project-gemmi/gemmi/docs/mol.rst

 and fractionalization and orthogonalization of coordinates.
 This requires a tiny bit of linear algebra.

-Such transformations tend to be represented either by a 4x4 matrix, or by a 3x3 matrix and a translation vector.
+3D transformations tend to be represented either by a 4x4 matrix, or by a 3x3 matrix and a translation vector.
 Gemmi uses the latter.
-The ``Transform`` class that has two member variables:
+Transformations are represented by the ``Transform`` class that has two member variables:
 ``mat`` (of type ``Mat33``) and ``vec`` (of type ``Vec3``).
 In C++ these types are defined in ``gemmi/math.hpp``.